 Ilya Sergey Ilya Sergey has made a number of significant contributions in the development and application of programming language techniques to various problems across the programming spectrum, covering object-oriented , functional, distributed, and concurrent programming, as well as the blockchain and smart contracts.

 He developed novel reduction semantics for layer-based context-oriented programming, and designed and implemented a notion of gradual types for ownership types.
 He applied abstract interpretation to graph algorithms, and the analysis of higher-order programs.
 He developed a randomized testing framework for computational geometry algorithms.
 He has developed and applied separation logics for the verification of distributed and fine-grained concurrent object-oriented programs and data structures, non-linearizable concurrent objects, the verification of distributed protocols, static race detection, and program synthesis.
-More recent work applies of the ideas of concurrent-object verification to reasoning about smart contracts, Ethereum Bytecode, and consensus in blockchain.
-He designed and co-developed Scilla, a programming language for safe and secure smart contracts, and serves as advisor to Zilica.
+More recent work applies the ideas of concurrent-object verification to reasoning about smart contracts, Ethereum Bytecode, and blockchain consensus.
+He designed and co-developed Scilla, a programming language for safe and secure smart contracts, and serves as advisor to Zilliqa.

 Ilya mechanises most of his proofs in Coq, and he has given a week-long Coq tutorial at summer schools.
 He has been on the PC of several high-profile conferences, and his reviews are highly informative.
 He is a contributor to numerous open source projects.
 He demonstrates a heathy openeness and curiosity for many diverse research questions.

 The Members of the 2019 Dahl-Nygaard Award Committee are: